Exercise 5

 3.3) Upload your external cascading style sheet into your "css" folder that is within your public_html folder.

-3.5) Make sure the HTML on this page validates (using the XHTML 1.0 Strict DTD) with no errors, according to the W3C's online HTML Validator at http://validator.w3.org/.
-You can easily do this by clicking on your HTML validator button.
+3.5) Make sure the HTML on this page validates (using the HTML 5 Doctype) with no errors, according to the W3C's online HTML Validator at http://validator.w3.org/.
+You can easily do this by clicking on your HTML validator link.
 For more information, see How to Use the W3C HTML and CSS Validators for step-by-step directions.

 3.7) If there are any errors, fix them, re-upload the page or style sheet, and validate them again.